-Reviews by the NSW Auditor-General found that by 2012 over 75 councils had some sort of internal audit function, and by 2018, 86 councils out of 138 had an internal audit function, and about 60 councils (out of 152 councils) or the equivalent of 39% had or shared an Audit, Risk and Improvement Committee.
+Reviews by the NSW Auditor-General found that by 2012 over 75 councils had some sort of internal audit function, and by 2016 about 60 councils (out of 152 councils) or 39% had or shared an Audit, Risk and Improvement Committee.
+IIA-Australia has assisted many councils with audit committee training.